-Sorry, Tibet Travel Permit alone does not suffice to some remote attractions like Everest Base Camp, Samye Monastery, Mount Kailash, etc. Since Tibet Travel Permit enables you to enter and exit Tibet legally, extra travel permits, like Alien’s Travel Permit and Military Permit are required for trips to remote areas outside Lhasa.
+Sorry, Tibet Travel Permit alone does not suffice for some remote attractions like Everest Base Camp, Samye Monastery, Mount Kailash, etc. Since the Tibet Travel Permit enables you to enter and exit Tibet legally, extra travel permits, like Alien’s Travel Permit and Military Permit are required for trips to remote areas outside Lhasa.

 However, no worries!
 Our guide will remind you and help you get all the necessary travel documents based on your itinerary.

 20. Can the Tibet Travel Permit be used multiple times after obtaining it?